MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/types-of-fields.md

 > [!div class="mx-imgBorder"]
 > ![Default entity image](../common-data-service/media/account-record-default-image.png "Default account entity image")

 People can choose the default image to upload a picture from their computer.
-Images must be less than 5120 KB and must one of the following formats:
+Images must be less than 5120 KB and must be in one of the following formats:

 - jpg
 - jpeg